[Joy] You can now connect to RDS (Aurora) on a private subnet in a CloudShell VPC environment

 CloudShell VPC environment feature update

-On June 13, 2024, the CloudShell functionality was updated to enable it to be launched in any VPC environment (specifying a subnet).
+On June 13, 2024, CloudShell's functionality was updated to allow it to be launched in any VPC environment (specifying a subnet).

 For more information, please see the Classmethod article.

-The AWS CloudShell User Guide provides initial information about the update, including an announcement about the new features.
+The AWS CloudShell User Guide provides initial information about the update, including an announcement of new features.

 Until now, CloudShell could only be created in public environments, so it was not possible to access resources in private VPCs.

-With this CloudShell VPC environment feature, it is now possible to use CloudShell in the same environment as the VPC in which RDS is running.
+With this CloudShell VPC environment feature, you can now use CloudShell in the same environment as the VPC in which RDS is running.

-This means that you can connect to RDS on a private subnet.
+This means you can connect to RDS on a private subnet.

-In addition, you can assign up to five security groups to a CloudShell environment, so you can assign security groups that can connect to Aurora MySQL.
+You can also assign up to five security groups to a CloudShell environment, so you can assign security groups that can connect to Aurora MySQL.

-There are some restrictions, such as the inability to use persistent storage, so you need to be careful about those.
+There are some restrictions, such as the inability to use persistent storage, so you need to be careful about them.

-This is a major update, as until now it was not possible to connect to the database without setting up a bastion server.
+This is a major update, as until now it was not possible to connect to the database without setting up a jump server.

 Connecting to RDS (Aurora) using CloudShell VPC environment